Johann Wolfgang von Goethe: Later life

 After 1793, Goethe devoted his endeavours primarily to literature.
+In 1812, he travelled to Teplice and Vienna both times meeting his admirer Ludwig van Beethoven, who had set music to Egmont two years prior in 1810.
 By 1820, Goethe was on amiable terms with Kaspar Maria von Sternberg.

 In 1821, having recovered from a near fatal heart illness, the 72-year-old Goethe fell in love with Ulrike von Levetzow, 17 at the time.
 In 1823, he wanted to marry her, but because of the opposition of her mother, he never proposed.
 Their last meeting in Carlsbad on 5 September 1823 inspired his poem "Marienbad Elegy" which he considered one of his finest works.
-During that time he also developed a deep emotional bond with the Polish pianist Maria Szymanowska, 33 at the time and separated from her husband.
+During that time he also developed a deep emotional bond with the Polish pianist Maria Szymanowska, 33 at the time, and she separated from her husband.

 In 1821 Goethe's friend Carl Friedrich Zelter introduced him to the 12-year-old Felix Mendelssohn.
-Goethe, now in his seventies, was greatly impressed by the child, leading to perhaps the earliest confirmed comparison with Mozart in the following conversation between Goethe and Zelter:
+Goethe, now in his seventies, was greatly impressed by the child, leading to perhaps the earliest confirmed comparison to Mozart in the following conversation between Goethe and Zelter:

 Mendelssohn was invited to meet Goethe on several later occasions, and set a number of Goethe's poems to music.
 His other compositions inspired by Goethe include the overture Calm Sea and Prosperous Voyage (Op.
 27, 1828), and the cantata Die erste Walpurgisnacht (The First Walpurgis Night, Op.
 60, 1832).

+Heinrich Heine, on his hiking tour through Germany (the trip immortalised in his work Die Harzreise) was granted an audience with Goethe in 1824 in Weimar.
+Heine had been a great admirer of Goethe's in his early youth, sending him some of his earlier works with praising cover notes.
+The meeting is said to be of a strikingly unsuccessful nature, with Heine completely omitting the meeting in the Harzreise, and speaking flippantly of it in much later life.